-I have a Facebook page called the Red Crested Poet here.
 In 2015 I wrote a poem a day in response/reaction to one each day by Emily Dickinson.
-(Ekphrastic poetry project) I anticipate publishing a book of poems from this project.
+(Ekphrastic poetry project) Some of these poems appear in collections of my work by Launch Point Press.

 Binge Press published a mini-chapbook of my lesbian poems called Invert Sugar.
 You can buy that here.

-I have been published by Mom Egg, Lavender Review, Stillwater Review, and other journals, both online and press.
+I have been published by Artemis Journal, The Medical Journal of Australia (my poem called Doctor Cottingham), Mom Egg, Lavender Review, Stillwater Review, and other journals, both online and in print.
 VOX performed one of my favorite pieces.
 I’ll share it in print here: